Car insurance – choose the right level of cover

 - Will I get a courtesy car?
 It’s something to drive while yours is being repaired, but you might only get it if you use an approved repairer.
 Check how long you can keep the car – some insurers limit this cover to between 14 and 21 days.

 - Do I have to use a specific repairer?
-Your cover may be affected if you don’t use an approved repairer.
+Your cover might be affected if you don’t use an approved repairer.
 For example, some insurers limit the windscreen cover if you don’t use the approved repairer.

 - Can I add named drivers?
 These are extra people who can drive the car under the same policy, perhaps a spouse or child.